Toyota C-HR engines, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-The Toyota C-HR's hybrid engines are mostly quite smooth and pleasant to use, despite its irritating (and compulsory) CVT automatic gearbox.
-It’s a particularly quiet and enjoyable car at low speeds around town, and also when you’re up to speed on faster roads – but getting up to that speed isn't fun.
+The Toyota C-HR Hybrid’s engines are mostly quite smooth and pleasant to use, despite its irritating (and compulsory) CVT automatic gearbox.
+It’s a quiet and enjoyable car both around town and on the motorway.

 Toyota C-HR 0-62mph and acceleration